Maelstrm/FrankOceanTribute/README.md

 =====
 ## Project Outline

 Frank Ocean is one of my favorite musicians.
-As a personal project, I decided to make a tribute page dedicated to his discography.
+As a personal project, I decided to make a tribute page dedicated to his life and discography.
+This webpage will include photos, video, and selections of text.

 The content of the page is pulled from his [Wikipedia](https://en.wikipedia.org/wiki/Frank_Ocean) page.